 “There is a spike in general psychiatric symptoms and disorders after a terror attack, and there is a spike in general fears of future attacks,” said Antonius.
 “The psychiatric symptoms disappear relatively quickly — within months — but the underlying fear can linger for years after the attack.”

 The severity of fear is partly related to where someone was during an attack.

-After the terrorist attacks of September 11, 2001, people living in New York City experienced greater levels of post-traumatic stress disorder (PTSD) than those in other areas of the country.
+After the terrorist attacks of September 11, 2001, people living in

 But the extensive media coverage that follows traumatic events means that even people not directly connected to the event may develop fear or anxiety in response.